-“Some couples have great communication skills and trust in which they use flirtation as a way to maintain self-identity and mystery in their relationships,” explains family therapist Cassandra Len.
+“Some couples have great communication skills and trust in which they use flirtation as a way to maintain self-identity and mystery in their relationships,” explains Cassandra Len, a licensed marriage and family therapist with Forgewell Solutions.
 “A man can deeply love and care for his partner, but he or she is secure to them.
 In a flirtatious interaction, there is a level of unknown that creates excitement, and an ego boost.”

 Of course, not every couple agrees on this and neither does every expert.
 “I may be taking a controversial stance here, but happily married men don’t flirt,” says marriage and family therapist Meredith Silverman.
 According to Silverman, flirtation is a symptom of being dissatisfied with some aspect of the relationship.
 “Whatever he’s getting from flirting, he needs to speak with his wife about wanting to feel more of that with her,” she warns.

 Despite their rhetoric, it’s quite possible that what separates Silverman and Xuma is actually a fundamental disagreement about the concept of flirtation, which is subjective and confounded by general idiocy.
 Studies show that most men overestimate how attracted women are to them.
 On the other side, women sometimes struggle to diagnose the nature of male attention.

 “I’ve found that sometimes women perceive happily married men as flirting with them when they are not flirting with them at all,” says relationship coach Christine Baumgartner.